 However, the application of LLMs specifically in evaluating and scoring software models, such as those represented in the Unified Modeling Language (UML), has not received comparable attention.
-Ferrari et al. investigated the capability of ChatGPT to generate a specific type of model, i.e., UML sequence diagrams, from NL requirements by conducting a qualitative study in which they examine the sequence diagrams generated by ChatGPT for 28 requirements documents of various types and from different domains~\citep{ferrari2024model}.
+Ferrari et al. investigated the capability of GPT to generate a specific type of diagram, i.e., UML sequence diagrams, from NL requirements by conducting a qualitative study in which they examine the sequence diagrams generated by GPT for 28 requirements documents of various types and from different domains~\citep{ferrari2024model}.
 Nevertheless, the limitations of this paper include a small sample size (only 28 requirement documents) and the subjective nature of manual evaluations, which may introduce bias.
 Additionally, the study only assessed UML sequence diagrams, leaving the generalizability to other modeling tasks in question.
 To evaluate the capability of LLM agents in correctly generating UML class diagrams, De Bari et al. collected 20 exercises from a diverse set of web sources and compared the UML class diagrams generated by a human and an LLM solver in terms of syntactic, semantic, pragmatic correctness, and the distance from a provided reference solution.
 They also suggested that future research should focus on evaluating the ability of LLMs to generate natural language modeling tasks and assess students' answers~\citep{de2024evaluating}.
 Our study is a direct implementation of that future direction, focusing on LLMs' performance in scoring UML class diagrams created by students.
 Al-Ahmad et al. conducted a comprehensive empirical investigation into the effectiveness of GPT-4-turbo in generating four fundamental UML diagram types: Class, Deployment, Use Case, and Sequence diagrams \citep{al2025student}.
 This work provided empirically-grounded insights into the current capabilities and limitations of LLMs in software modeling education, but it concentrated on LLM-aided UML modeling, rather evaluating the created UML diagrams.

-Although the potential benefits of using LLMs to evaluate the quality and completeness of UML models are clear, there is a significant gap in the existing literature that addresses this application.
-This highlights the need for further exploration of the methods that could take advantage of LLMs to enhance the evaluation process of UML models, especially for the education and training in SE.
+Although the potential benefits of using LLMs to evaluate the quality and completeness of UML diagrams are clear, there is a significant gap in the existing literature that addresses this application.
+This highlights the need for further exploration of the methods that could take advantage of LLMs to enhance the evaluation process of UML diagrams, especially for the education and training in SE.